 With over 8-out-of-10 marketers rating email as a top driver of middle- and bottom-funnel conversions, it remains the highest-rated channel for later-stage demand generation.

-What’s the Best Demand Generation Channel for 2018?
+What’s the Best Demand Generation Channel?

 There is no single “best” channel.